Belcarra/pi_zero_connected/README.md

 This project uses the same mechanism.
 A configuration script is run at first-boot that performs specific configuration changes.
 It then calls the normal first-boot configuration script.

 Specifically it will:
+- add dtoverlay=dwc2 to /boot/config if not present
+- add licomposite to /etc/modules if not present
-- copy in a Gadget Device Definition script
+- copy in a Gadget Device Definition script to /etc/pigadget/default.sh
-- copy in pigadget systemd unit definition file
+- copy in pigadget systemd unit definition file to /etc/systemd/system/pigadget.service
-- copy in ttyGS0/ttyGS1 service helper files
+- copy in ttyGS0/ttyGS1 service helper files to /etc/systemd/system/getty@ttyGS[01]/
-- copy in start/stop scripts
-- use systemctl to enable ssh, vnc, pigadget and ttyGS0 services.
+- use systemctl to enable ssh, vnc, pigadget and ttyGS0/ttyGS1 services.
 - restore the cmdline.txt file to normal
 - call the standard first boot script to resize the file system

-## Implmenetation

 This assumes a newly created SD card with a Raspbian image.
 This will have two partions:
 1. boot
 2. extfs

 The *boot* partition is formatted as FAT32 and can be modified from Windows or MacOS.
+No changes are required in the extfs partition.

-A small zip file and script are copied to the */boot* partition of a newly created SD card.
+A small zip file and script are copied to the */boot* partition of the newly created SD card.
 With a minor change to /boot/cmdline.txt file the script will be used on the first boot of the SD card.
 That will copy unzip the files into the correct locations and then run the standard *Raspbian* first time init script to finish the installation.

-The *pigadget.sh* script will:

-1. unzip the contents of pigadget.zip into the root file system, aka "/"
-2. add dtoverlay=dwc2 to the /boot/config.txt file if not there
-3. add libcomposite to the /etc/modules file if not there
-4. enable the ssh, vnc, pigadget and getty services
-5. restore the cmdline.txt
-6. exec /usr/lib/raspi-config/init_resize.sh

 ## Install
 1. Image the SD card, e.g. using Raspberry Pi Imager